bristol-seds/bristol-seds.github.io/README.md

 Note that changes to `_config.yml` may require restarting the server.

+## Adding photo carousels

+First put all photos in the `asset_path` directory for a post.
+Then list all in the front-matter like so:

+    photos:
+      - url: photo1.jpg
+      - url: photo2.jpg
+      - url: photo3.jpg

+Then simply add {% raw %}`{% include carousel.html %}`{% raw %} where you want the carousel.

 ## Adding Javascript to posts

 Make sure your post has an `asset_path` key-value pair.